Pneumonia is one of the most common causes of death worldwide.

-In the United States, about 2 to 3 million people develop pneumonia each year, and 60,000 of them die.
-In the United States, pneumonia, along with influenza, is the eighth leading cause of death and is the leading infectious cause of death.
+In the United States, about 4 to 5 million people develop pneumonia each year, and 55,000 of them die.
+In the United States, pneumonia, along with influenza Influenza (Flu) Influenza (flu) is a viral infection of the lungs and airways with one of the influenza viruses.
+It causes a fever, runny nose, sore throat, cough, headache, muscle aches (myalgias), and a general... read more , is the eighth leading cause of death and is the leading infectious cause of death.
 Pneumonia is the most common cause of death among infections that develop while people are hospitalized and is the most common overall cause of death in developing countries.
 Pneumonia is also one of the most common serious infections in children and in infants, with an annual incidence of 34 to 40 cases per 1,000 children in Europe and North America.

 The cough reflex, which helps expel mucus and foreign substances